 *Started out with an MSI-branded AMD R9 380 graphics card.
 This is the most powerful computer I've ever owned or used, but I think it's fair to say it was built on a shoestring budget!
 While it might be on the lower-powered end of the PC gaming spectrum it was my first proper self-built gaming rig and is still modern enough to perform its primary function well, so I'm quite proud of it.

-**This will be getting some upgrades over the next year or two.
+**This will be getting some upgrades over the next year or two, and may change OS as a result.
 It's not a bad setup though given the workstation is at least 10 years old and was bought cheap from a recycler.

 As I was a student (and moved around a lot as a result) my laptop was my primary workhorse for everything.
 I don't own any of those listed anymore, but I guess it's a testament to how important these machines were to me that I still remember their obscure model numbers!